defguard

 Access Control List view displays all the rules defined in your system.
 The list is split into two sections.

 Defguard does not track rule application status per location.
-In the event of network connectivity issues between gateway and core components, rule propagation is not immediate.
-The system guarantees eventual consistency - rules will be applied once the connection is restored.
+In the event of network connectivity issues between Gateway and Core components, rule propagation is not immediate.
+The system guarantees eventual consistency, meaning rules will be applied once the connection is restored.

 • new rules